 I couldn’t go to work in town and spent all day at the computer or on a conference call, but Craig went out and made sure the sheep and cows had all they needed.
-Cattle huddled in the corral around a feeder; ewes hunkered down in a little wooded area; feeder lambs seemed oblivious; Moonbaby … Keep reading
+Cattle huddled in the corral around a feeder; ewes hunkered down in a little wooded area; feeder lambs seemed oblivious; Moonbaby … Continue reading

 This picture doesn’t show their beauty fully, but it’s fitting because they’re still really shy on their second day at the farm (Moon Baby the donkey isn’t helping matters), but these are the seven Icelandic ewes we purchased and brought home Sunday.
-Individual photo shoots will follow showing their lovely fleeces and, on some, their … Keep reading
+Individual photo shoots will follow showing their lovely fleeces and, on some, their … Continue reading

 Today is Thanksgiving Day.
 Here at the farm we had a full eight days of Thanksgiving during which we were joined by children and grandchildren and my sister and her son.
 They’re all gone now.
 Craig’s cleaning the chimney since the weather is pleasant and I assembled a turkey pot pie from leftovers and it’s … Continue reading